colemanbroad/fisheye/notes.md

 [^3]: Note that we're testing against the full set of labeled data, not just the validation data!
 So this includes the training data for the dense unet.
 The dense unet validation cross entropy loss was val_loss: 0.1264.
 The sparse labels used in training the other models ALSO come from the same timepoint and z slices, so the comparison is not unfair.

 [^4]: I thought that RFs were supposed to be immune to overfitting?

+[^5]: What about doing a max over channel 0 (nuc envelope) followed by averaging the remaining two channels and rescaling s.t. all three channels sum to one?
+This would give a preference to nuc envelope and help identify object boundaries.
+[^6]: We need a stronger test to distinguish segmentation quality.
+We need unseeded tests and manual, pixelwise GT!